M1ch5lsk1/JustSimplestDB/README.md

 <h3><b>FOR YOUR INFORMATION, this libary is still developed and may have some bugs, mail me if you find one!</b></h3>
 <h3>INFO ABOUT SETTING UP LIBARY FOR ALPHA USERS!</h3>
 <p>To use this libary alpha, download it from github, then put zipfile into your project's directory and unpack it.<br>
-Put all files into project's directory.<br>
+Put all unpacked files into project's directory.<br>
-Now, make sure your project's file is in the same directory as libary files.<br>
+Now, make sure your project's file is in the same directory as unpacked libary files.<br>
 </p>
 <h3>How to import and initialize JustSimplestDB?</h3>
 <p>If you wanna initialize JustSimplestDB, you need to create an instance.</p>